Northern Epirus: Demographics

-The Unrepresented Nations and Peoples Organization estimates the Greek minority at approximately 70,000 people.
-Other independent sources estimate that the number of Greeks in Northern Epirus is 117,000 (about 3.5% of the total population), a figure close to the estimate provided by The World Factbook (2006) (about 3%).
-But this number was 8% by the same agency a year before.
-The 2014 CIA World Factbook estimate put the Greek minority at 0.9%, which is based on the disputed 2011 census.
-A 2003 survey conducted by Greek scholars estimate the size of the Greek minority at around 60.000.
-The US State Department uses a 1.17% figure for Greeks in Albania.
-The total population of Northern Epirus is estimated to be around 577,000 (2002), with main ethnic groups being Albanians, Greeks and Aromanians.
-In addition an estimated of 189,000 ethnic Greeks who are Albanian citizens reside in Greece.
+In Albania, Greeks are considered a "national minority".
+In the 2023 census in Albania, 23,485 people (0.98%) declared themselves Greek.
+In the Vlorë County 12,044 people (8.21%) were self-declared Greek, in the Gjirokastër County 8,552 (14.25%), and in the Korçë County 740 (0.42%).
+As of 2012, 189,000 immigrants from Albania live in Greece with the status of 'co-ethnics', a title reserved for Albania's Greek community members.
+The Greek state counts as Greeks or of Greek ancestry many Aromanians and Orthodox Albanians.

-The Greek minority in Albania is located compactly, within the wider Gjirokastër and Sarandë regions and in four settlements within the coastal Himarë area where they form an overall majority population.
-Greek speaking settlements are also found within Përmet municipality, near the border.
+The Greek minority in Albania is located compactly within the wider Gjirokastër and Sarandë regions, and also in four settlements within the coastal Himarë area where they form an overall majority population.
+Other Greek-speaking settlements are found within Përmet municipality, near the border, and two coastal villages near Vlorë outside the area defined as Northern Epirus.
 Some Greek speakers are also located within the wider Korçë region.
 Due to both forced and voluntary internal migration of Greeks within Albania during the communist era, some Greek speakers are also located within the wider Përmet and Tepelenë regions.
-Outside the area defined as Northern Epirus, two coastal Greek speaking villages exist near Vlorë.
 While due to forced and non-forced internal population movements of Greeks within Albania during the communist era, some Greek speakers are also dispersed within the wider Berat, Durrës, Kavajë, Peqin, Elbasan and Tiranë regions.
+In the period 1945-1989, during the Hoxha regime, 99 settlements were officially recognized as being inhabited predominantly or exclusively inhabited by ethnic Greeks.
+Scholar Leonidas Kallivretakis who conducted demographic research (1994) in the region a few years after the regime's end, identified 92 settlements exclusively or near exclusively inhabited by ethnic Greeks, with another 16 mixed settlements with a Greek minority or plurality.
 In the post-1990 period, like many other minorities elsewhere in Balkans, the Greek population has diminished because of heavy migration.
-However after the Greek economic crisis (2009), members of the Greek minority returned to Albania.
+After the Greek economic crisis (2009), members of the Greek minority returned to Albania.

-The Northern Epirote issue at present

-While violent incidents have declined in recent years, the ethnic Greek minority has pursued grievances with the government regarding electoral zones, Greek-language education, and property rights.
-On the other hand, minority representatives complain of the government's unwillingness to recognize the possible existence of ethnic Greek towns outside communist-era 'minority zones'; to utilize Greek on official documents and on public signs in ethnic Greek areas; to ascertain the size of the ethnic Greek population; and to include more ethnic Greeks in public administration.
-There have been many minor incidents between the Greek population and Albanian authorities over issues such as the alleged involvement of the Greek government in local politics, the raising of the Greek flag on Albanian territory, and the language taught in state schools of the region; however, these issues have, for the most part, been non-violent.